rust-lang/rust/doc/rust.md

 ## Input format

-Rust input is interpreted as a sequence of Unicode codepoints encoded in UTF-8.
-No normalization is performed during input processing.
-Most Rust grammar rules are defined in terms of printable ASCII-range codepoints, but a small number are defined in terms of Unicode properties or explicit codepoint lists. ^[Surrogate definitions for the special Unicode productions are provided to the grammar verifier, restricted to ASCII range, when verifying the grammar in this document.]
+Rust input is interpreted as a sequence of Unicode codepoints encoded in UTF-8, normalized to Unicode normalization form NFKC.
+Most Rust grammar rules are defined in terms of printable ASCII-range codepoints, but a small number are defined in terms of Unicode properties or explicit codepoint lists.
+^[Substitute definitions for the special Unicode productions are provided to the grammar verifier, restricted to ASCII range, when verifying the grammar in this document.]

 ## Special Unicode Productions

-The following productions in the Rust grammar are defined in terms of Unicode properties: `ident`, `non_null`, `non_star`, `non_eol`, `non_slash`, `non_single_quote` and `non_double_quote`.
+The following productions in the Rust grammar are defined in terms of Unicode properties:
+`ident`, `non_null`, `non_star`, `non_eol`, `non_slash`, `non_single_quote` and `non_double_quote`.

 ### Identifiers